ZcashAnonymous/zcash-tor-manual/README.md

 *Question: Is there a way to check and make sure you're properly connecting over Tor so you don't accidentally shoot yourself in the foot?*

-*Question: Is there a special command that needs to be entered so that Zcash and Tor continue to run on the server even after closing the Terminal window?*

 **ACKNOWLEDGEMENTS**

 Thanks for @str4d in the Zcash community chat for answering some of my questions during the production of this guide.